top of page

 Section 4: Executive Committee Composition

-The Executive Committee shall be composed of the President, Vice President of Membership, Vice President of Political Affairs, Vice President of Communications, Vice President of Equity, Diversity, and Inclusion (EDI), Secretary, Treasurer, and the two YDA National Committee members.
+The Executive Committee shall be composed of the President, Vice President of Membership, Vice President of Political Affairs, Vice President of Communications, Vice President of Equity, Diversity, and Inclusion (EDI), Secretary, Treasurer, the Public Policy Director, and the two YDA National Committee members.
 A quorum of the Executive Committee shall be a majority of the members duly sworn and chosen.

 Section 5: Empowerment of Executive Committee